DrPoppyseed/books/README.md

 knew much about Ukraine outside its coverage during the impeachment trials of Trump, so I figured it would give me some historical context to the current situation.

+> Ideology, when stripped by time or partisanship of its political and economic
+> connections, becomes a moralizing form of explanation for mass killing, one
+> that comfortably separates the people who explain from the people who kill.
+> (p399)

+> No major war or act of mass killing in the twentieth century began without
+> the aggressors or perpetrators first claiming innocence and victimhood.
+In
+> the twenty-first century, we see a second wave of aggressive wars with victim
+> claims, in which leaders not only present their peoples as victims but make
+> explicit claims, in which leaders not only present their peoples as victims
+> but make explicit reference to the mass murders of the twentieth century.
+> The human capacity for subjective victimhood is apparently limitless, and
+> people who believe that they are victims can be motivated to perform acts
+> of great violence. (p400)

+> It is less appealing, but morally more urgent, to understand the actions
+> of the perpetrators.
+The moral danger, after all, is never that one might
+> become a victim but that one might be perpetrator or a bystander. (p400)

+> People who called others subhuman were themselves subhuman.
+Yet to deny a
+> human being his human character is to render ethics impossible. (p400)

+> To dismiss the Nazis or the Soviets as beyond human concern or historical
+> understanding is to fall into their moral trap.
+The safer route is to
+> realize that their motives for killing, however revolting to us, made sense
+> to them. (p400)

+> To believe that vast suffering must be associated with great progress is to
+> accept a kind of hermetic masochism: the presence of pain is a sign of some
+> immanent or emergent good.
+To advance this sort of reasoning oneself is
+> hermetic sadism: if I caused pain, it was because there was a higher
+> purpose, known to me. (p401)

 - [x] **Embracing Defeat** by John Dower